Pantalavo/MartianRobots/README.md

 # MartianRobots

-A C# console application that simulates robots navigating the surface of Mars.
+A console application that simulates robots navigating the surface of Mars.
 Robots follow a sequence of instructions to move on a grid.
 If they move beyond the grid's boundaries, they are lost forever.
 Lost robots leave a scent that prohibits future robots from dropping off at the same grid point.